ComputerScienceHouse/WebDrink-2.0/README.md

 * [A RESTful API](http://coreymaynard.com/blog/creating-a-restful-api-with-php/)
 * Boring ol' PHP

-The project is still in the formitive stages.
+The project is still in active development.
+Therefore, it is incomplete and may suffer from sloppy design/code in some parts.
 Let me know (via email or GitHub issue) of any feature requests or glaring implementation/security issues.

 Feature Checklist
 -----------------